FARIS: Fluid-Active-RIS: Introduction

-In particular, we introduce fluid-active-RIS (FARIS), a novel paradigm that integrates the signal-amplification functionality of ARIS with the spatial reconfigurability of FRIS.
-Unlike FRIS and static ARIS, FARIS equips the surface with a fluidic-active-element that can simultaneously amplify and reflect incoming signals while freely adjusting its position within a predefined aperture.
-This dual capability allows the surface to adapt its spatial energy distribution in real time, thereby enabling (i) position-adaptive spatial-DoF extraction and (ii) compensation of multiplicative fading through active gain.
-As a result, FARIS achieves a fundamentally stronger form of environment control, offering a powerful and versatile platform for 6G wireless network.
+Motivated by this insight, we propose a \emph{fluid-active reconfigurable intelligent surface (FARIS)}, a new RIS paradigm that tightly integrates the spatial reconfigurability of FRIS with the signal amplification capability of ARIS.
+Unlike conventional FRIS or static ARIS architectures, FARIS equips each selected element with fluidic mobility together with active reflection functionality, allowing it to amplify and reflect incident signals while freely adjusting its position within the available aperture.
+This dual capability enables FARIS to simultaneously exploit position-adaptive spatial degrees of freedom and mitigate multiplicative fading through controllable active gain.
+As a result, FARIS provides a significantly stronger level of environment control compared with existing RIS architectures, offering a versatile platform for future 6G wireless networks.
+The main contributions are summarized as follows: